maclean-lab/popInfer/README.md

 # popInfer

-popInfer is a gene regulatory network inference tool for single-cell multiome data.
+popInfer is a gene regulatory network inference tool for single-cell multiome data implemented in R.

 ### Contents